 Chatt Smoke House

 No trip to the South is complete without barbeque, right?
 Make sure to visit Chatt Smoke House and order one of the many lip-smacking, finger-licking good menu options.
-With the meats slow-cooked daily, you can’t go wrong ordering the ribs or a classic pork sandwich.
-If you’re not a barbeque sauce loving person (hang in there), get the fish sandwich.
+With the meats slow-cooked daily, you can’t go wrong with ordering the ribs or a classic pork sandwich.
+If you’re not a barbeque sauce-loving person (hang in there), get the fish sandwich.
 Each piece of their grilled meats includes original rubs and homemade sauces created by owner and Chef James Massengill.
 So, get your grub on at Chatt Smoke House.
 We’re sure it’ll make your mouth water (if it isn’t already).

 Authentic Japanese cuisine?
 Yes.
 Even in the southeast.
 Sushi Nabe has served some of the best sushi in the whole city since 1994.
 Located in Northshore next to Coolidge Park, this restaurant will exceed your expectations.
 Sushi scared?
 The menu isn’t just sushi.
 You can sample a wide range of Japanese dishes include tempura boxes, noodles, and soups, all created from traditional recipes.
 Need we say more?